Readers Prefer Outputs of AI Trained on Copyrighted Books over Expert Human Writers: Methods

-All recruited experts were residing in the United States at the time of the study.
+All recruited MFAs were residing in the United States at the time of the study.
 This geographic restriction was necessary for administrative compliance, as U.S. tax regulations require declaration of compensation above certain thresholds, and the university's payment infrastructure could not accommodate international participants without Individual Taxpayer Identification Numbers (ITINs) or Social Security Numbers (SSNs).
 Despite this constraint, our expert sample demonstrated substantial demographic diversity: 65\% did not identify as cisgender men, and participants self-identified across multiple ethnic backgrounds, including South Asian, White, East Asian, and Black.
 This diversity helps ensure that our findings are not artifacts of a narrow demographic perspective.

-For the 131 lay readers recruited from Prolific, we restricted participation to native-born residents of English-speaking countries (USA and UK only) ensuring that all evaluators had native-level fluency in English.
+For the 516 college-educated general readers recruited from Prolific, we restricted participation to native-born residents of English-speaking countries (USA and UK only) ensuring that all evaluators had native-level fluency in English.
 Additional eligibility criteria included maintaining a 100\% task acceptance rate on the platform (indicating high performance on previous tasks) and having a college degree (ensuring a baseline level of literacy).
-We compensated the lay readers according to Prolific's wage standards with approximately \$15 per hour for their evaluation time.
-Unlike experts, lay readers represented general educated audiences without specialized training in creative writing or literary analysis; hence their compensation was lower than experts.
+We compensated the college-educated general readers according to Prolific's wage standards with approximately \$15 per hour for their evaluation time.
+Unlike MFA-trained readers, college-educated general readers represented general educated audiences without specialized training in creative writing or literary analysis; hence their compensation was lower than MFAs.